gjeschke/MMMx/docs/source/MMMx_addresses.rst

 Changes compared to MMM
 -----------------------

-The MMMx address format was designed to be as close as possible to the MMM address format, but allowing for full access to the ``MMMx:atomic`` representation of ensemble structure.
+The MMMx address format was designed to be as close as possible to the MMM address format, yet allowing for full access to the ``MMMx:atomic`` representation of ensemble structure.
 This entailed the following changes:

 * the structure identifier in square brackets is no longer required, since MMMx methods work on an entity